Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Non-equilibrium dynamics

 We denote in the following the first correlation function $x \mapsto k_\mu(\{x\})$ by $\rho_\mu$.
-The condition on the second Ursel function, (\ref{CondUrs}), is a rather weak mixing or decay of correlation condition.
+The condition on the second Ursell function, (\ref{CondUrs}), is a rather weak mixing or decay of correlation condition.
 In Subsection~\ref{SecGibbs} we show that this condition is fulfilled, in particular, by Gibbs measures in the high temperature regime.
-It will also hold beyond that regime, cf.~e.g.~\cite{BaMePrKu03b}.
+It will also hold beyond that regime even in the presence of a phase transition, cf.~e.g.~\cite{PrBook}.